W12Daniel/hello-world/README.md

 I allways said,that is in the book
 >"You have to make the first step to god,and he will do the same thing"
+>
+>"you dont want to accept that the environment won't change until you have the same thought